digital-archives/HISTGA1011/activities/tech_stack.md

 2. **Slide 2: Systems List:**
 List the **name of each system** the institution uses.
-- If applicable, **hyperlink each system** to its official website or documentation
+- If applicable, link each system to its official website or documentation
 - If a particular system is unknown, simply list **"Unknown"** in its place.
-- _Note: You will not be graded on completeness!_ Some institutions do not publicly share their full tech stack.
+- _Note: You will not be graded on completeness and getting the names of all systems used_ Some institutions do not publicly share this information.
 Focus on what you can find using the documentation provided in Airtable.

 ### **3. Slide 3: System Demo**

-During your presentation, you will **demonstrate one system** from your institution’s tech stack.
+During your presentation, you will demonstrate one system from your institution’s tech stack.
 Your slide should serve as a guide for your demo and include:

 - A **URL** to the system you will be showcasing.
 - A brief **"tour" of the system**, covering:
-  - **What does it look like?** Highlight key features and user interface (UI) elements.
+  - What it looks like to an end-user** Highlight key features and user interface (UI) elements.
-  - **What can a user do?** (e.g., search, browse, view, play, interact).
+  - What can a user do? (e.g., search, browse, view, play, interact).
-  - **Does it integrate with other systems?** If so, how?
+  - Does it integrate with other systems?
+If so, how?

 Not all systems are publicly accessible.
-Choose a system that has an **external-facing interface**, such as:
+Choose a system that has an external-facing interface, such as:
 - A **digital collections website**
 - A **finding aid portal**
 - A **digitization request form**
 - A **catalog record**

-📌 **Important:** When selecting your system, try to focus on one that **links to digitally preserved objects** to help illustrate its role in the institution’s digital preservation workflow.
+**Please note:** When selecting your system, try to focus on one that links to digitally preserved objects to help illustrate its role in the institution’s digital preservation workflow.

-## Submission
+## Submission Details

 **Submit your exported slide deck** via the Assignments section of Brightspace.
 In addition, please:
 - Share your Google Slides link with me, or copy/paste the slide deck URL in the Brightspace Assignment submission form.
 - Ensure your slides are fully visible (set permissions to allow viewing).

-🔹 I will be compiling all individual slide decks into a single class presentation, so be sure to update your sharing settings accordingly.
+*I will be compiling all individual slide decks into a single class presentation, so be sure to update your sharing settings accordingly.*

 ## Presentation